danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 categories: post
 ---

-Probability is a measure defined over a set of events, and probabilistic statements are all about constructing such sets to measure.
-A measure is a generalization of size which corresponds to length, area, and volume (rather than bijective mappings).
+Probability is a measure defined on events, which are sets of primitive outcomes.
+Probability theory mostly comes down to constructing events and measuring them.
+A measure is a generalization of size which corresponds to length, area, and volume (rather than the bijective mapping definition of cardinality).

 <!--more-->